-With so many "free" add-ons, the casual user might be tempted to install lots of them, however i would strongly suggest installing only those you really like or need since the potential to break things and compromise browser security and your privacy increases with every add-on installed.
+With so many "free" add-ons, the casual user might be tempted to install lots of them, however i would strongly suggest installing only those you really like or need since the potential to break things and compromise browser security and your privacy increases with every add-on you install.

 Another problem is unethical developers who may include unwanted and unnecessary functionality which is not relevant to the primary purpose of the add-on.
-Often this results in data collection, tracking your web activities or worse, all of which i define as malware.
-The problem of malware in Mozilla's add-on repository (AMO) has grown exponentially as a result of an automated review process and the company's move to the WebExtension API which makes it easy for unethical developers who have infected the Google Chrome Store to port their garbage to Firefox.
-Although the WebExtension API is greatly limited in its capabilities as opposed to the older XUL extensions, user tracking and advertising are permitted and, on occasion, far more dangerous add-ons escape detection or are detected only after they are published.
-As such, i would strongly recommend observing the following precautions before installing or updating add-ons:
+Often this results in data collection, tracking your web activities or worse, all of which i categorize as malware.
+The problem of malware in Mozilla's add-on repository (AMO) has grown exponentially as a result of an automated review process and the company's move to the WebExtension API which made it easy for unethical developers who have infected the Google Chrome Store to port their garbage to Firefox.
+Although the WebExtension API is greatly limited in its capabilities as opposed to the older XUL/XPCOM extensions, user tracking and advertising are permitted and, on occasion, far more dangerous add-ons escape detection.

 - Be very wary of any tool-bar add-ons.
-Many/most of these, but not all, contain 3rd party spyware/malware components for monetization purposes.
+Almost all of these contain 3rd party spyware/malware components for monetization purposes.

 - Read the add-on permissions.
 The Mozilla add-on website lists the permissions that add-ons require, though there seems to be major problems at this time in that all permissions used by an add-on may not be listed, or permissions which the add-on does not use may be listed, so don't trust this completely.
 That said, look for permissions that seem unnecessary given the described functionality of the add-on.